rebelstackio/expressif/README.md

 	]
 };
 /**
- * Call the Router#buidRouter function returns an express router with routes
+ * Call the Router#buildRouter function returns an express router with routes
  * for each configuration in the routes array.
 */
 const authRouter = Router.buildRouter(arouterdata);